 Client history

-Some programs use a structured decision-making tool to standardize the collection of information and guide the investigator in evaluating collected evidence.However, standardized tools should not preclude staff from approaching clients creatively and exploring ways to reduce the risk of harms the client faces and engaging clients who say they do not want services.
+Some programs use a structured decision-making tool to standardize the collection of information and guide the investigator in evaluating collected evidence through an objective and more detailed approach.
+For instance, substantiation rates have shown to be higher with the use of the technology-based Elder Abuse Decision Support System (EADSS) full interview guide and short-form, compared to and APS protocols (Beach et al., 2017; Conrad et al., 2017).
+However, standardized tools should not preclude staff from approaching clients creatively and exploring ways to reduce the risk of harms the client faces and engaging clients who say they do not want services.

+A 2016 study on variability of APS findings in California concluded that differing interpretations of definitions of confirmed, inconclusive, and unfounded case findings, along with differences in worker expertise and practices, were the major contributors to variation in elder abuse data.
+They highlight that more rigorous means of detecting elder abuse are needed to obtain accurate prevalence data and to inform policy decisions.
+Specifically, the authors suggest establishing clear definitions and training to standardize the assignment of findings for elder abuse/neglect cases, and developing a statewide policy on how to address the issue of autonomy (Mosqueda, 2016).

 As noted elsewhere, the federal Child Welfare System provides significant guidance and examples to the States on assessment tools, screening tools and protocols for children suspected of being victims of child abuse and neglect (Children’s Bureau, n.d.; d).
+In addition, studies examining differences in child abuse and neglect determinations have shown that an MDT approach, including a forensic interview, is an effective approach for conducting the initial assessment (Brink et al., 2015).
+Similar findings have been published in the area of elder abuse, showing that MDT/Forensic Centers significantly increase prosecution rates and conservatorships for cognitively impaired older adults, and reduce the rate at which cases re-enter the APS system (Wilber et al., 2014).

 Guideline:

 It is recommended that APS systems establish standardized practices to collect and analyze information when determining whether or not maltreatment has occurred.
-It is recommended that the following elements, at a minimum, be considered to ensure that:
+It is recommended that the following elements, at a minimum, be considered:

 The following issues are explored before deciding whether or not to notify the alleged victim of the initial visit: